MistaRae/Cartogcoffee/README.md

   - add additional filter criteria
   - zoom to filtered region
   - include a section on preperation instructions
-  - add a cloropleth to the map to display coffee production/consumption in each country
+  - add a choropleth to the map to display coffee production/consumption in each country
   - additional styling